-The Word - National Centre for the Written Word - welcomed 88,000 visitors in its first two months of operation.
+The Word welcomes 88,000 visitors in first two months

 Meanwhile, the centre's website attracted almost 40,000 visits, and 867 new readers joined the library since October – an increase of nearly 400% compared to the same period in the old Central Library.